 The look you want to achieve will determine your shutter speed.
 Just remember to keep your ISO as low as possible, experiment and have fun!

 Assuming you are outside, use a long shutter speed without having to raise the ISO too much.

 Using the shutter priority mode in this situation is recommended because you need to be quick on your feet.
 Having your camera decide the ISO and the aperture depending on the shutter speed will help you spend less time fiddling with the controls.

 Low light and nighttime photography require slower shutter speeds and higher ISOs.
 There are plenty of nighttime photography projects that are fun but require you to have complete control of the exposure time.

 Have you seen those fun nighttime photos with the light trails of cars?
 This is achieved by using slow and long shutter speed.
-The aperture and shutter speed need to work together here to achieve a cool look.
-There is no magic formula for this.
 Start with an f/8 f-stop and a 10-second shutter speed and take it from there.

-Here’s a fun activity to do with your DSLR to practice your new shutter speed knowledge.
-Go outside and pick a setting that has moving objects, like a street corner.
+Go outside and pick a setting that has moving objects.
 Stand in the same spot and take several photos, changing your shutter speed as you take your shots.
 You can try putting your camera into shutter speed priority (TV on the Canon or S on the other brands).
 This way the camera will automatically adjust the ISO and the aperture in accordance with the environment.
 See what happens to the photos when you change the shutter speed?